Detection of noise correlations in two qubit systems by Machine Learning: Introduction

 Machine learning (ML) has recently established itself as a versatile technique that offers effective diagnostic and control tools for quantum hardware~\cite{MarquardtSPLN2021machine,KrennPRA2023artificial,GebhartNRP2023learning,BrownNJP2021reinforcement,GiannelliPLA2022tutorial,NiunQI2019universal,SgroiPRL2021reinforcement,BanchiNJP2018modelling,TorlaiNP2018neuralnetwork,PalmierinQI2020experimental,barr2024spectral, barr2025machine, barr2025machine2}.
 ML-based techniques have been proposed for the classification of time-correlated noise in qubits, of energy-correlated fluctuations in qutrits~\cite{MukherjeeMLST2024noise} and networks~\cite{martina_machine_2023}.

-In this work, we propose a method for detecting and classifying both temporal and spatial correlations of noise affecting a small Noise Intermediate Scale Quantum architecture~\cite{PreskillQ2018quantum}.
+In this work, we propose a method for detecting and classifying both temporal and spatial correlations of noise affecting a small Noise Intermediate Scale Quantum architecture~\cite{PreskillQ2018quantum} by utilising minimal experimental resources.
 A driven two-qubit system is used as a sensor leveraging a control protocol inspired by Stimulated Raman Adiabatic Passage (STIRAP)~\cite{BergmannRMP1998coherent,VitanovRMP2017stimulated}.
 Implementations of this protocol in superconducting devices have been proposed~\cite{siewert_adiabatic_2006,siewert_advanced_2009,falci_design_2013,falci_advances_2017} and demonstrated~\cite{kumar_stimulated_2016,xu_coherent_2016}.
-The design we study for sensing is well-suited to most superconducting-qubit, trapped-ion and quantum-dot architectures.
-We propose a minimal data acquisition scheme consisting of simple measurements of the efficiency of STIRAP with three different combinations of drive amplitudes.
-Using synthetic data, we show that the resulting three-component feature vector is sufficient to train a multi-layer perceptron that reaches $86\%$ overall accuracy in discriminating both time- and space-correlations of noise.
+The design we study for sensing is well-suited to most superconducting-qubit, trapped-ion, and quantum-dot architectures.

+While prior spectroscopic methods~\cite{YonedaNP2023noisecorrelation,von_lupke_two-qubit_2020} provide detailed spectral maps, they require significant experimental overhead and data processing.
+Similarly, existing ML approaches~\cite{martina_machine_2023,barr2024spectral,barr2025machine,barr2025machine2} rely on measuring time-series data.
+In contrast, we propose a minimal data acquisition scheme consisting of simple measurements of STIRAP efficiency with three different combinations of drive amplitudes.
+Using synthetic data, we show that the resulting three-component feature vector is sufficient to train a multi-layer perceptron that reaches accuracies as high as $94\%$ in discriminating both time- and space-correlations of noise.
 Markovianity of the quantum dynamics is almost perfectly discriminated, unveiling the ability of the method to extract information from the imperfections of the protocol.

+This approach offers a framework that requires minimal experimental resources for the rapid characterisation of \textit{global} properties of noise affecting quantum hardware.
+Furthermore, in contexts where a full noise estimation is needed, our approach could be a useful preliminary step.
+Once the nature of the spatial and time correlations of the noise is known, estimation protocols could be more efficiently tailored.

 The paper is organized as follows.
 Section~\ref{sec:Model} introduces the two-qubit Hamiltonian and the stochastic noise models.
-In Sec.~\ref{sec:STIRAPin2qubits} details of the control protocol and of the performance metrics are given.
-The machine-learning framework is described in Section~\ref{sec:ClassificationNN}, results being presented and discussed in Section~\ref{sec:Results}.
-Finally, a summary and an outline of future perspectives is given in Sec.~\ref{sec:Conclusions}.
+In Sec.~\ref{sec:STIRAPin2qubits}, details of the control protocol and of the performance metrics are given.
+The machine-learning framework is described in Section~\ref{sec:ClassificationNN}, the results being presented and discussed in Section~\ref{sec:Results}.
+Finally, a summary and an outline of future perspectives are given in Sec.~\ref{sec:Conclusions}.